Thomas Chandler Haliburton: Relations with English Burton family

 Thomas Chandler Haliburton resided in England from 1837, where he was hosted and entertained in London by his cousins Decimus Burton, Jane Burton, James Burton, the Egyptologist, Septimus Burton, the solicitor, Octavia Burton, and Jessy Burton.
 Thomas asked James Burton, the Egyptologist, to check the proofs of his work Letter Bag of the Great Western, with which Burton was unimpressed, in 1839, and those of the third series of The Clockmaker in 1840.
 The pair travelled together to Scotland to investigate their common ancestry, and intended to tour Canada and the United States of America together.
 Thomas Chandler Haliburton's daughter, Susannah, was impressed by James Burton, the Egyptologist: she wrote, in 1839, "Mr James I admire very much.
 He is one of the most well-bred persons I saw &... decidedly the flower of the flock".

 Retirement and subsequent life

 In 1856, Thomas Chandler Haliburton retired from law and moved to England.
 In the same year, he married Sarah Harriet Owen Williams.
 In 1859, Haliburton was elected the Member of Parliament for Launceston, Cornwall as a member of the Conservative minority.
 He did not stand for re-election in 1865.

 Haliburton received an honorary degree from Oxford for his services to literature.
-He continued writing until his death on August 27, 1865 at his home in Isleworth, near London and is buried in All Saints' churchyard.
+He continued writing until his death on August 27, 1865 at his home in Isleworth, where he is buried in its All Saints' Churchyard.

 Family

-While in England, Thomas Chandler Haliburton met Louisa Neville, daughter of Captain Laurence Neville, of the Eighth Light Dragoons.
-In 1816, he married her, soon thereafter returning to Nova Scotia with her.
-Louisa's story before marriage is related in the "Haliburton Chaplet," edited by their son, Robert Grant Haliburton (Toronto: 1899).
-The couple had two sons and five daughters:
+Thomas Chandler Haliburton married Louisa Neville, who was the daughter of Captain Laurence Neville of the Eighth Light Dragoons, and returned to Nova Scotia with her.
+Louisa's story before marriage is related in the "Haliburton Chaplet," which was edited by their son, Robert Grant Haliburton (Toronto: 1899).
+The couple had three sons and five daughters: